Octanitrocuban/Automatic-racetrack-generation/README.md

  ![Exemple picture](RacetrackCircle.png "Exemple of racetrack produced with this function")

  - MakeHullCircuit:
- These racetraks will be caracterises by
+ These racetraks will be caracterises by some turns

  - MakeExplorerCircuit:
- These racetraks will be caracterises by
+ These racetraks will be caracterises by many turns